 The race start point is a lovely canal that you run adjacent to, while impossibly green fields greet your eyesight on both sides.

 Starting next to the Ranganathittu bird sanctuary, this beautiful route follows the meandering canal of the river Kaveri close to Balmuri Falls.
-The 10k route ends near the Ranganthittu bird sanctuary.
+The 10k route ends back at Ranganthittu bird sanctuary.
 The half and full marathon route needs you to turn back at the 10.5k mark and return to the start.

 The proximity to the water body, plus the scorching September sun makes the race a hot and humid one.
 So, read up well in advance and plan your hydration strategy for a safe, uneventful race.

 Hey!
 We have seen you folks run over the last 10 years, your tribe only expanding every year.
 Along with our friends the birds, we have silently watched you run past, gracefully and sometimes clumsily!
 Past the irrigation canals, past the river, you wouldn’t have noticed us but we were there watching.
 We don’t expect you to look for us during the race but did you know that we are around?
 If you can call the Kaveri the heart and soul of KTM, it is the same Kaveri where we are safe.
 This is our last refuge.
 We are the otters.